Ceelog/phpdoc-en/src/ref/ldap.md

 <span class="type">string</span> <span
 class="methodname">ldap\_error</span> ( <span class="methodparam"><span
-class="type">resource</span> `$link_identifier`</span> )
+class="type">resource</span> `$ldap`</span> )

-Returns the string error message explaining the error generated by the last LDAP command for the given `link_identifier`.
+Returns the string error message explaining the error generated by the last LDAP command for the given `ldap`.
 While LDAP errno numbers are standardized, different libraries return different or even localized textual error messages.
 Never check for a specific error message text, but always use an error number to check.

 Unless you lower your warning level in your `php.ini` sufficiently or prefix your LDAP commands with *@* (at) characters to suppress warning